Farrukhnagar

-Established in 1732 by Faujdar Khan, the first Nawab of Farrukhnagar and a governor of the Mughal Emperor Farrukhsiyar, Farrukhnagar flourished due to its salt trade until the late 19th century, and was abandoned in the early 20th century, during the British Raj.
-Today, Mughal era monuments such as Sheesh Mahal, Baoli and Jama Masjid built by Faujdar Khan are popular visitor attractions.
+It was established in 1732 by Faujdar Khan, the first Nawab of Farrukhnagar and a governor of the Mughal Emperor Farrukhsiyar.
+Farrukhnagar flourished due to its salt trade until the late 19th century, and was abandoned in the early 20th century, during the British Raj.
+Today monuments such as Sheesh Mahal, Baoli and Jama Masjid built by Faujdar Khan are popular visitor attractions.
 The town is connected to Garhi Harsaru, south of Gurugram, by the railway line.
-The Sultanpur National Park is situated in Farrukhnagar block on Gurugram Road.
+The Sultanpur National Park is situated in Farrukhnagar tehsil on the road to Gurgaon.
 Pataudi Palace, 12 km from the town, is the nearest palace.

 History

-The area was controlled by Baloch rulers until the arrival of Faujdar Khan.

 Mughal era

 Farrukhnagar Fort was built in 1732 by a Baloch named Faujdar Khan, the first Nawab of Farrukhnagar and a governor of the Mughal Emperor Farrukhsiyar and Muhammad Shah Rangeela.
 Farrukhnagar flourished due to its salt trade.
 Khan built the fort surrounding the octagonal town, with five gated entrances, his palace known as Sheesh Mahal, a notable structure in Mughal architecture around 1761, also the Jama Masjid and Dilli Darwaza (Delhi Gate).
 The successive Nawabs ruled over a large tract of land in the area, for over 70 years until they were overthrown by the Jat ruler of Bharatpur.
 As of 2021, the fort lies in a ruined state.